 Thanks to modern means of transport it is quite easy to get around in Chengdu.
 There is both an efficient bus system and a modern and extensive subway network.
 And if you get completely lost in the confusing entanglement of streets and laneways in Chengdu, you can always flag down one of the many taxis and have yourself driven back to your hotel.
 Since 2017 the airport of Chengdu has been linked to the subway network.

 Travel to Chengdu, Sichuan Province, China: Giant Panda Bears and much more

-A trip to Chengdu would not be complete without a visit to the Giant Panda Research Station which is situated about 10 km north of Chengdu.
+A trip to Chengdu would not be complete without a visit to the Giant Panda Research Station which is situated about 10 km north of Chengdu city center.
 The Panda Research Station of Chengdu was founded in 1993 with the help of WWF.
 The generously laid-out grounds give the visitor a unique chance to observe those sedate creatures at close range in an almost natural environment.
 It is best to visit Chengdu Panda Breeding Station early in the morning.
-That is when the pandas are fed their bamboo breakfast and are particularly active.
+That is when the Pandas are fed their bamboo breakfast and are particularly active.

 Of course, Chengdu and the Sichuan Province have much more to offer than the Giant Panda Bears.

 Once you have got used to the gigantic dimensions of this megacity, Chengdu reveals itself on closer examination as a very attractive city with many enthralling temples and lively laneways rich in history, as well as cozy street cafés where you can relax after a strenuous tour of the city.